-Eating disorders not otherwise specified is a category that includes those who present with some symptoms of either bulimia or anorexia but not enough symptoms to qualify for a diagnosis for either.
+Eating disorders not otherwise specified (EDNOS) is a category that includes those who present with some symptoms of either bulimia or anorexia but not enough symptoms to qualify for a diagnosis for either.

 There are certain risk factors that may make someone more likely to develop an eating disorder.

 The following are more likely to develop eating disorders:

 - People with a history of sexual abuse